 "The trans-Atlantic slave trade and slavery left deep traces; in society and in the individual lives of many who are heirs of this history.
 In the public debate about the Dutch history of slavery, that rose at the end of the last century, it is this part of the history that is largely 'silenced past '.
 A lot of what is concealed is forgotten. (...)
 In deepening the knowledge about us ' concealed past ', new ways of thinking and research are needed."

-Search into the Heilbron Bookcollection via www.archieven.nl.
+Search through the Heilbron Book collection via www.archieven.nl.

 Heilbron had the mission to decolonize the historiography and social science by using alternative methodologies and critical perspectives.
 In "The Future of the Past: reflections on Dutch history of slavery and its legacy' (2006) he wrote: